redwolfsecurity/axibase_dockers/README.md

 `TELEGRAM_CONFIG` and `SLACK_CONFIG` variables specify path to the files with configuration parameters for Telegram and Slack Web Notifications respectively.

-File format is the same as for `EMAIL_CONFIG` property.
+File format is the same as for `EMAIL_CONFIG` variable.

 Configuration properties for `TELEGRAM_CONFIG`: